hmchen47/DataScience/Notes/p01-Bayesian.md

       + control group risks for binomial data
       + control group rates for Poisson data
     + full Bayesian modelling of sample variances for normal data
-    + adopting an approximation at the the sampling level for hirarchical models
+    + adopting an approximation at the the sampling level for hierarchical models
     + full Bayesian analysis of the remaining nuisance parameters: the between-group standard deviation $\tau$

 + Sensitivity analysis